emagiz/emdocs/mds/microlearning/intermediate-key-concepts-emagiz-messaging-messaging-synchronous.md

 This microlearning centers around the synchronous messaging pattern in eMagiz.
 By synchronous, we mean The process that processes data and subsequently informs the caller what the status is.

-Key characteristics of asynchronous messaging are:
+Key characteristics of synchronous messaging are:

 - Blocking.
 The sender initiates the process and waits for a response before continuing with the following message
 - Systems depend on the responses of other systems for their function